Fight the Flu PSU!

 The Flu & COVID-19

 There are many similarities between influenza (flu) and COVID-19.
-Both are contagious respiratory diseases, and certain populations including older adults, Black and Hispanic persons, and individuals with chronic health conditions are at high-risk for complications from both diseases.
+Both are contagious respiratory diseases, and certain populations including older adults, pregnant people, and individuals with chronic health conditions are at high-risk for complications from both diseases.
 Many of the steps that help stop the spread of COVID-19 can also help protect against flu, but the best way to help prevent flu is to get vaccinated every year.
 Flu vaccination is especially important this year to help protect individuals and prevent additional strain on an already overburdened US healthcare system.

 Below are some FAQs that surround the flu and COVID-19 from the CDC.

 - What's the difference between influenza (flu) and COVID-19?

 Influenza (Flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
 COVID-19 is caused by infection with a coronavirus first identified in 2019 and flu is caused by infection with influenza viruses.
 Because some of the symptoms of flu and COVID-19 are similar, the difference between them cannot be made based on symptoms alone.
 Testing is needed to tell what the illness is and to confirm a diagnosis.
 People can be infected with both flu and the virus that causes COVID-19 at the same time and have symptoms of both influenza and COVID-19.